About Bill

 The career

-Media buyer.
-National broadcast supervisor.
+Forty years in advertising and technology.
+Started as a media buyer.
 Pivoted sideways into an internal technology group because the tools were more interesting than the meetings.
-VP for a decade.
-Then SVP over data engineering — Snowflake (a cloud data warehouse), identity systems (matching people across datasets), audience platforms (tools that build ad targeting segments), six countries, a team of engineers who are all smarter than him at the thing they're smart at.
+Now an SVP of data engineering — six countries, a team of engineers who are smarter than him at the things they're smart at.

 The family